mhsendur/vachell-web-platform/README.md

 ## About

 The Vachell website is designed to showcase articles and features on various topics.
 It provides a user-friendly interface for reading and exploring content.
+Articles and featured content can be dynamically added and displayed on the web pages.

 ## Features of the Platform